UPDATE: THE PANDEMIC IS CAUSING HUGE CHANGES IN TRAVEL, SO CLICK TO ASK WENDY BEFORE PLANNING ANYTHING.

 “Go around Gomphu Kora today, or tomorrow may be too late,” warns a local song in Bhutan.
 This charming temple, located in the less-touristed eastern part of the country, is where the famous Buddhist teacher Guru Rimpoche vanquished a fierce demon; it is said that circumambulating the temple helps to cleanse you of your sins and grants merit for your next life.
-Tribal people from all over eastern Bhutan, as well as the Dakpa tribe from India, make a pilgrimage to celebrate the yearly Gomphu Kora Festival, which is scheduled to occur in 2018 on March 25 and 26.
+Tribal people from all over eastern Bhutan, as well as the Dakpa tribe from India, make a pilgrimage to celebrate the yearly Gomphu Kora Festival, which is scheduled to occur April 1–3, 2020.

 Why book in June?
 The festival takes place near the town of Trashigang—which has extremely limited hotel space.
 If you wait any longer to book, chances are you won’t be able to find a room nearby.

 Myanmar for a Fabulous Fall Festival